 That will transmit the tracking data that was generated after 3.Move with tracks was completed.

 Do some stick tests to see that historical data is successfully moved to the new server and clean up by handling SiteAdmin users that were changed as well as other modified users.

 You will find the non resolved conflicts in NMEA error logs in SiteAdmin->System Tools->logs.
-These type of user conflict errors can be solved by simply changing the usernames, emails, IMEIs or telephone numbers.
+These types of user conflict errors can be solved by simply changing the usernames, emails, IMEIs, or telephone numbers.

 2018-08-16 07:25:44.7831 | Error | 44 | ObjectArchiveImporter.Import | Failed to import an archive file, filename: 6fa1432d-9716-425c-b9ef-8bd85db606ec_0_20180816132544.xml.
 (A User with the same Username - Tom - already exists in the database.) |